 Most of the wetland habitat at Pomme de Terre Wildlife Management Area (WMA) is managed by two large structures that control the water level on the forested and emergent habitat.
-These structures are not functioning properly, which prevents the state from managing the habitat effectively for wildlife.
-Ducks Unlimited will replace the two main structures and return proper habitat management capabilities to the Louisiana Department of Wildlife and Fisheries, enhancing 1,054 acres of public wetland habitat.
+These structures were not functioning properly, which prevented the state from managing the habitat effectively for wildlife.
+Ducks Unlimited replaced the two main structures and returned proper habitat management capabilities to the Louisiana Department of Wildlife and Fisheries, enhancing 1,054 acres of public wetland habitat.

 The 6,434-acre Pomme de Terre WMA is in Avoyelles Parish, about six miles east of Moreauville, Louisiana.
 It is a critical area for wildlife in the southern portion of the Mississippi Alluvial Valley, providing a mixture of mature bottomland hardwood, scrub shrub and emergent wetland habitat for a wide range of wetland-dependent wildlife species.
 The area is heavily used for waterfowl hunting, as well as for big and small game hunting during the fall, and for spring turkey hunting.